HomeSTM32 TutorialsSTM32 Timers SeriesSTM32 Timers (Part 10): Timer in Gated Mode ‒ Control PWM and Counter with External Signals

 Basically when the button is pressed, the pin PA8 is pulled to the ground.
 As soon as this trigger signal goes LOW, the counter resumes and the PWM is generated.
 And when the button is released, the pin PA8 is pulled back to high, therefore the trigger signal goes HIGH again.
 The counter stops at this point and since the counter is not running, the PWM signal also stops.

-Periodic Trigger Signal
+Using an Automatic Trigger Signal

 We saw how to use the button as the trigger signal, now we will see how can we automate this process.
 I am going to use another timer to generate a trigger signal periodically.